 Whenever I travel, I always gravitate towards street food when I want to experience local flavor.

 Not only is street food a great way to sample regional cuisine, but it’s also a lot more affordable than sitting down to a fancy meal!
 Additionally, it’s a lot less formal, and usually a lot more fun.

 I’ve never been to India, but I learned how to make Kheema Pav from an Indian friend years ago.
-It’s a popular street food that originated in Mumbai, India.
+It’s a popular street food that originated in Mumbai, India (when it was still called Bombay).
 My friend told me they lovingly call it Indian Sloppy Joes!

 After you taste this recipe you’ll understand why.
 If you’re a fan of Sloppy Joes and want to venture out and try new flavors, give this recipe a try.

 The Best Keema Pav Recipe (Indian Sloppy Joes)

 Kheema Pav (also spelled Keema Pav) is also called Kheema Masala.
 You’ll also see it called Bombay Sloppy Joes or Mumbai Sloppy Joes.

 In India, keema (or qeema) refers to minced meat, aka ground meat.
 The dish keema pav is basically ground lamb or chicken that’s flavored with a bit of tomato, onion, garlic, ginger, and Indian spices.